elanora96/qremote/README.md

 But it does not have a remote.

 The volume must be adjusted manually on the dial right under your TV.
 This isn't typically a problem but it _really is tonight_.
-The first couple of times you get up you're really self conscious about it.
+The first couple of times you get up you're really self-conscious about it.

 ```
 Don't look weird